 Phase 1 Park Improvements

 Environmental enhancements include the renovation of Juanita Creek, creation of new wetlands and marshes, and formation of re-graded lawn areas with improved drainage and irrigation systems.
 New walking paths, including an accessible beachfront promenade extending the length of the waterfront have been installed.
-A new parking lot with associated lighting, landscaping and improved low-impact development pollution and stormwater controls have been constructed.
+A new parking lot with associated lighting, landscaping and improved low-impact development pollution and storm water controls have been constructed.
 Other improvements include a new open-air amphitheater for small community events, new site furnishings including benches and picnic tables, and extensive new native landscaping.

-About the Juanita Beach Master Plan
+Juanita Beach Master Plan

-About the History of Juanita Beach Park
+History of Juanita Beach Park

 Juanita Beach Park began nearly 100 years ago as a popular, privately-owned destination beach resort for Seattle-area families.
 It was purchased as a regional park by King County in 1956.
 The Park continued to be a popular attraction for swimming, sunbathing, picnicking, and sports activities well into the early 1990's, when the County's lack of resources for on-going maintenance and park improvements led to the park's decline.
 In 2002 the City of Kirkland agreed to assume ownership, and a voter-approved maintenance levy dedicated new funds for improved park stewardship.